clambin/traefik-simple-auth/README.md

 * comes from an authenticated user (more below);
 * hasn't expired (as determined by the `expiry` parameter documented below);
 * is secure (by creating a SHA256 HMAC of the above two values, using the `secret` parameter to generate the HMAC, to ensure it was issued by us);
-* is sent to us by the browser, i.e. the final destination needs to be part of the `domain` configured for traefik-simple-auth).
+* is sent to us by the browser, i.e. the final destination needs to be part of the `domain` configured for traefik-simple-auth.

 If an incoming request does not contain a valid session cookie, the user needs to be authenticated: